Józef Kuraś: Death

 In autumn 1946 the communist authorities began a major offensive against Kuraś' partisans.
 On 21 January 1947 "Ogień", while staying in a friendly village (Ostrowsko) with six of his fighters found himself surrounded by units of UB and MO (altogether numbering around 50 personnel) which had been tipped off as to his whereabouts by one their informants (a UB agent within Kuraś' unit ps.
 "Wanda").
 During the ensuing gun fight two of the Ogniowcy were killed (including "Ogień"'s brother, Krzysztof Kuraś), two managed to escape, while Kuraś himself, along with Irena Olszewska, ps.
-"Hanka", slipped away and hid in a nearby building.
+"Hanka", hid in a nearby building.
 However, after setting fire to the original house in which Kuraś and his men defended themselves, the UB quickly realized what had happened.
 At that point, Kuraś gave "Hanka" an order to surrender herself and after she did so, shot himself in the head.
 He did not die immediately and as a result was taken, unconscious to the hospital in Nowy Targ where he died the following day.

 He was buried in an unmarked grave whose location remains unknown to this day.

 Controversy and Kuraś' diary

-There is a considerable amount of evidence presented by historians suggesting that Kuraś was personally guilty of a number of war crimes and advocated ethnic cleansing.
+There is a considerable amount of contradictory evidence presented by historians suggesting that Kuraś was personally guilty of a number of war crimes against Slovak refugees and advocated ethnic cleansing of Jews.

 Furthermore, the Slovakian equivalent of the IPN disputes his portrayal as a hero.
+There is also evidence that he was complicit in the killings of Jewish refugees, including seven Jewish children.